Why Do My Teeth Feel Weird After Composite Bonding? (Normal vs Warning Signs)

 Composite resin is strong, but not as hard as enamel.
 Treat it gently and it will last longer.

-• Your bite still feels wrong after two weeks
+• A bite that still feels uneven after several days

 How Long Does Composite Bonding Usually Last?